Skills for Data Scientists

 Data Scientist Skills: The Complete Overview

-Data science roles have matured significantly — from experimental functions into core capabilities in product, marketing, operations, and risk.
-The skill set required has also expanded: beyond statistics and machine learning, today's data scientist is expected to communicate findings, collaborate cross-functionally, and increasingly work alongside AI systems rather than simply building them.
+The skill set required has also expanded: beyond statistics and machine learning, today's data scientist is expected to communicate findings, collaborate cross-functionally, and increasingly work alongside AI systems rather than simply building them — and skills intelligence gives organisations the visibility to track that expanding capability accurately.
 MuchSkills gives data leaders and HR teams the visibility to map, track, and develop data science skills across their organisation.

 When organisations hire data scientists on technical credentials alone, they often miss the communication and business acumen capabilities that determine whether analytical work actually influences decisions.
 A structured skills framework makes it possible to identify where data science capability is concentrated, where critical gaps exist, and what development investment would have the most impact.